* FREE SHIPPING ON ORDERS $20 OR MORE! *

 Grow Calendula for use in healing salves, as edible flowers, and for sunny color in cutting and herb gardens.
 A frost-tolerant annual, Calendula creates a long-lasting garden display.
 Make 2-3 successive sowings 2-3 weeks apart for continuous blooms from summer until heavy frost.
 Calendula blossoms are also rich in carotenoid and can be used as dye.
 Its flowers are used in traditional medicine for antiseptic tinctures and healing skin ointments.
 We offer Calendula varieties that show outstanding cut-flower performance, as well as a high-resin variety for medicinal use.

-Calendula Alpha 100 Non-GMO, Organic Seeds
+Calendula Alpha 100 Non-GMO, Open Pollinated Seeds

 Clear, bright orange blooms are reminiscent of gerberas.
 High resin content for medicinal use.
 Also known as pot marigold, common marigold, and Scotch marigold.
 Edible Flowers: Petals of the flowers can be used fresh or dried in "flower confetti," soups, soufflés, rice dishes, baked goods, and to garnish desserts.
 Calendula is a popular choice for brightening up salad mix.
 Flavor is tangy and slightly bitter.
 Remove the petals from the flower base before consuming as the base can be quite bitter.
 Organically grown.
 Blooms in about 52 days.

 Calendula ‘Ball’s Orange’ is an old-fashioned variety with large, fully double, orange flowers and grows to 24 inches tall.
 Suitable for cutting, beds and borders, and the pollinator garden.
 The flower petals are edible.
 Harvest in about 50-55 days.

 Flashback Mix Calendula 50 Non-GMO, Open Pollinated Seeds